metalevel-tech/joker-ai/README.md

-# Cloudflare Worker Boilerplate
+# Joker AI: Cloudflare Worker Boilerplate

-This is a Next.js boilerplate app with OpenNext.js.
-Ready to be deployed to Cloudflare Workers.
+This is a Next.js + [Clerk](https://clerk.com/) boilerplate app with [OpenNext.js]((https://opennext.js.org/cloudflare/get-started).
+Ready to be deployed to [Cloudflare Workers](https://workers.cloudflare.com/).
 Below are the instructions to get it up and running.
 Also a little hack how to get Next.js server actions working with Cloudflare bindings in development mode.
+For boilerplate withour Clerk one can check the repository [nextjs-cloudflare-worker-boilerplate](https://github.com/metalevel-tech/nextjs-cloudflare-worker-boilerplate).

+In this repo, React has been downgraded to version **React 18** because it is approximately 100KB smaller than React 19.
+This reduction allows us to stay within the 3MB limit imposed by the Cloudflare Workers [Free Plan](https://developers.cloudflare.com/workers/platform/limits/#worker-size), even with ~90KB allocated for our code.

 ## Setup and First Deploy